Morning Glory (Yuta Orisaka song)

-Development

 Background

 Yuta Orisaka is a Japanese singer-songwriter from Tottori Prefecture.
 In his early life, he lived in Russia and Iran before returning to Japan.
 Orisaka began his career in 2013 by live performing acoustic guitar songs, and self-released his debut mini-album Akebono (lit.
 'Dawn') in 2014.
 He attained critical attention for Heisei (2018), his min'yō, jazz, and Latin-influenced second studio album, which won the Grand Prix at the CD Shop Awards.

 On July 6, 2019, it was announced that Orisaka would perform the theme song "Morning Glory" (朝顔, Asagao) for Asagao: Forensic Doctor, a medical drama set to premiere on Fuji Television two days later.
 An adaptation of the manga series by Masahito Kagawa, the drama follows Maki Asagao (portrayed by Juri Ueno), a medical examiner who lost her mother to the 2011 Tōhoku earthquake and tsunami.
 It depicts the lives of Asagao and her surviving father, with death as the series' thematic backdrop.
 Drama producer Ayaka Kinjō had listened to the titular track off Heisei and said she was impressed by Orisaka's nostalgic yet unique singing voice.
 She thought he could help make Asagao: Forensic Doctor a "healthy" drama and decided to contact him about performing its theme song.

 Writing and production

 Ipomoea nil, more commonly known as the Japanese morning glory (asagao in Japanese).
 The imagery of such a flower blooming in the dark inspired the song's modulation from minor to major chords.

 According to Orisaka, the production team did not initially provide any specific requests regarding the song's style or theme.
 Since he was contacted early in the show's production, he began to write the song without knowledge of its precise story structure, although he did read the manga in advance.
 He started with two rough versions – one more consistent with his preceding works and another in a brighter style – and performed both acoustically for the producer and director in-person.
-From there, in a process of trial and error, Orisaka continously revised the song upon feedback from the production team.
+From there, in a process of trial and error, Orisaka continuously revised the song upon feedback from the production team.
 "Morning Glory" was his first song written for a drama, which he found challenging yet fulfilling since there were other people who could object to his creative decisions.
 (Note: In previous works, Orisaka had not worked with a record producer, which had given him freedom to approve his songs using his own judgement.
 This was not the case for "Morning Glory", where he went back-and-forth on ideas with the drama production team.
 In an interview with Rolling Stone Japan, he recalled that the team were peculiar even about smaller details: "They would say things like 'the imagery in this lyric is to strong' [...]
 But there's not much of that [in my work], so it was a very fulfilling process.")